AnnalysaTheMinetester/cheese/README.md

 ### Making Cream
 There are other dairy products, you know?
 Like *Cream*!
-And what usage has the other liquid that you can from boiling milk?
+And what usage has the other liquid that you can get from boiling milk?
 Just craft a *Cream Separator* and you'll find out!
-Right click on it, with either milk or *Whey*, and it will spin, (technically, centrifuging) giving you some delicious *Cream*!
+Right click on it, with either milk or *Whey*, and the Separator will spin, (technically, centrifuging) giving you some delicious *Cream*!
 If you use milk you will get more than just by using *Whey*.

 ### Making Butter